Review samples supplied by HVP Audio

 The No. 2 and No. 3 have been in production for over a decade.
-Jorma Design is not a company that issues new models every two years.
+Jorma Audio is not a company that issues new models every two years.
 They make every cable perform to the best of their ability and only release an update when found worthwhile, repeatable, and time-tested improvements.

 The Jorma Duality and Trinity will be reviewed using my usual system consisting of the CH Precision C1 DAC straight into the A1.5 power amp as well as using the Goldmund Telos 590 integrated amplifier and its built-in DAC section.
 In both cases, I use the Kroma Carmens.
 Although the Goldmund and CH Precision products are voiced differently, the three cables behaved entirely consistently.
 Therefore, the differences noted between the cables below are equally applicable to both systems.

 The older Jorma No. 3 had the plus- and minus leads intertwined.
 With Trinity, they are now separate leads from end to end.

 The new Trinity is built much more solidly, has separate leads from end to end, and upgraded spades.